zack-test-org/git-xargs/context-converter/README.md

 1. fetch all the public and private repositories owned by this organization
 1. filter down to only those repos containing a `.circleci/config.yml` file
-2. parse the contents of the `.circleci/config.yml` file into a [`*yaml.Node`](gopkg.in/yam l.v3) tree
 1. ensure that the `.circleci/config.yml` `version` is `2.0` or greater, since context support
-1. Recursively search for the `context` entries in the `Workflows -> Jobs -> Context` nodes and update them to have a test string, instead of their original value
+1. add "Gruntwork Admin" to the `Workflows -> Jobs -> Contexts` arrays when necessary

 # Prerequisites